ibm-cloud-docs/secure-enterprise/project-responsibilities.md

 |Accessing projects| {{site.data.keyword.IBM_notm}} provides the ability to control user access to projects.  | Use Identity and Access Management (IAM) to [assign users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project). |
 |Authorize a project to deploy a configuration| {{site.data.keyword.IBM_notm}} provides the ability to authorize a project to deploy a configuration.  | Choose an authentication method to authorize a project to deploy in an account.
 Use an API key or an existing secret to [authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project) in an account.  |
 {: row-headers}
-{: caption="Table 3.
-Responsibilites for identity and access management" caption-side="bottom"}
+{: caption="Responsibilites for identity and access management" caption-side="bottom"}
 {: summary="The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 ## Security and regulation compliance